 The current position in Derby (updated 17 January 2018)

-Universal Credit was rolled out for single, new claimants only, as of Monday 25 January 2016.
+Universal Credit was rolled out for new, single claimants only, as of Monday 25 January 2016.

-There will be no further new Universal Credit claims for single, new claimamts (as of 31 December 2017).
+There will be no further new Universal Credit claims for new, single claimamts (as of 31 December 2017).
 Anyone making a new claim will remain on legacy benefits until Derby's Job Centre moves to a full, digital service in July 2018.

 Anyone already on Universal Credit will remain on it.